COMP2150-25s1/lab-02-NotIrfanXD/README.md

 Again, craft a couple of questions that you think will help you test that you've made a game "for" your ideal player.
 For instance, if they are into games that require quick reflexe, you could ask them if they found any part of the game particularly hard, what kind of skills they thought they needed, etc.

+hehe do you like jump king my guy. my target audience would be players who enjoys challenges or platformers so the ideal person would be someone who likes both? he might play jump king, getting over it, chained together, super mario, etc.

+did the level feel accomplishing? would you have preferred the level to be longer/shorter, or harder/easier?(harder ideally)

 ### Swapping games
 Swap with another peer.
 You are unlikely to find your exact "ideal" player in the room, but ask a couple of questions to see if you can find someone with a few things in common with your ideal player.

 You may be able to do a swap like last time, but might find you are the ideal player for someone else instead.
 Importantly, try to playtest at least one other student's game.

 Once you've done your playtesting, make sure you interview your player and collect data, and allow yourself to be interviewed by the person whose game you played.

+give more challenge, time to add roofies :D(literally just a tile above your head to make you be more precise with jump)

 ### Third iteration
 Based on this round of feedback (as well as your experience of playing other games!) start making some more changes.
 Once again, consider both the good and bad about your level.
 If all the feedback was positive, try and understand why and keep building out your level.
 If it turns out your level totally missed the mark, don't be discouraged - this is an important part of the process!